genai-personalization/genai-personalization.github.io/pages/genaiper2024/call-for-papers.md

 </div> -->

 We will welcome papers that leverage generative models with a goal of recommendation and personalization on several topics including but not limited to:
-- Generative AI for contextual and sequential modeling in recommender systems
+- Generative AI for multimodal and sequential modeling in recommender systems
 - Personalized generative retrieval and recommendation models
 - Instruction-tuned recommender systems
 - LLM-driven personalized dialogue systems